jadenk-im/shinkansen/README.md

 ```

 ## Final Prompt
 My final prompt utilized two main features which allowed it to function much better than the previous iterations.
 First, it gave a very specific description of what defined obscure artists.
 Second, and more importantly, it utilized a tree-based approach the generate the recommendations.
-This solved the two big problems which plagued the previous versions of the prompt: 1) it would now recommend genuinely underground music, rather than well-known music and 2) it would now make novel suggestions even when prompted with the same tastes.
+This solved the two big problems which plagued the previous versions of the prompt: 1) it would now recommend underground music, rather than well-known music and 2) it would now make novel suggestions even when prompted with the same tastes.

 ```
 As a music curator AI, your task is to use a tree-based recommendation process to suggest 3 underground/low exposure artists, songs, albums, mixtapes, etc. based on my provided music preferences.
 The recommendations should heavily prioritize obscurity over well-known options.
 The goal is to generate a pool of extremely obscure recommendations by recursively expanding the recommendations based on the characteristics of the initial choices, until you've built a pool of incredibly underground recommendations that are unknown to most and considered hidden even amongst niche music enthusiasts.
 Your selection should represent the pinnacle of obscurity, catering to my desire for the most unheard-of music experiences.